Report: Anthony Davis Traded to Lakers for Lonzo Ball, Brandon Ingram, More

 Per Wojnarowski, Davis' agent, Rich Paul, informed the Pelicans in January his client wouldn't sign an extension with the team and has asked for a trade.

-Davis is under contract for one more season at $27.1 million with a player option for 2020-21, although Yahoo Sports' Chris Haynes reported Davis plans to test free agency in the summer of 2020:
+Davis is under contract for one more season at $27.1 million with a player option for 2020-21, although Yahoo Sports' Chris Haynes reported Davis plans to hit the open market:

 Chris Haynes @ChrisBHaynes